Skydev0h/FTC-DeNS/README.md

 As of now in order to control and interact with the system you need to use `tonos-cli` tool in shell.
 I have attempted to write a Debot, but due to some bug it fails the way it shouldn't fail (calling `resolveRPC` directly with same parameters on root works, while debot call crashes for some reason).

 Deployment of root and configuration of platform, certificate and auction codes is done automatically by `deploy_root.sh` script.
 Likewise, you can deploy debot with `deploy_debot.sh` and start it later using `run_debot.sh` scripts.
 Initially, it was planned that contracts would be interacted using debots, however, it turned out that they crash for some reason.

-Therefore, as of now, interaction can be done directly using `tonos-cli` tool.
+Please use `interact.sh` to interact with the system.
+It has debot-like menu system but is implemented using scripts.